rangle/a11y-violations-crawler/README.md

 ## TODOs
 - allow more parameters to be passed to the axe core library for different kinds of scans
-- decide on a frontend framework to display the results?
-(Tentative: React)
+- add an option to run Puppeteer headless (flag or dev environment var)
 - allow a user to upload a sitemap-type file to bypass crawling (FUTURE) **
 - make the front-end prettier
 - ensure there is no timeout when launching scan from the frontend (long polling?)
+- progress bar (via sockets) (or you can notify the user - via email)
+- potentially generate partial results right away

 ## Notes
-- monorepo, with separate packages
-- 1 backend service, 1 frontend service ** (separation of concerns)
 - could become mini saas application

 - /public should be outside of /src
 - make sure ./scans folder exists (or create it) . (use makedirp module)
 - files should be stored outside of /src
-- add an option to run Puppeteer headless (flag or dev environment var)
-- progress bar (via sockets) (or you can notify the user - via email)
-- potentially generate partial results right away

-- ability to configure which pages to scan (a created/curated list - json file, or xml to be converted) ** -- go through critical pages

 - how do we know when a page has loaded?